newjersey/navigator.business.nj.gov/content/src/license-calendar-events/certified-public-accountant_1.md

 ---
+previewType: renewal
+licenseName: ""
 urlSlug: certified-public-accountant
-previewType: renewal
+expirationEventDisplayName: Accountant License Expiration
 renewalEventDisplayName: Accountant License Renewal Deadline
-expirationEventDisplayName: Accountant License Expiration
-licenseName: ""
+disclaimerText: You can renew your license 60 days before it expires and up to 30 days after expiration.
+If you fail to renew your license at this point, your license will expire, and you won't be able to provide your licensed services.
-summaryDescriptionMd: ""
+summaryDescriptionMd: " "
+issuingAgency: Division of Consumer Affairs
 callToActionLink: https://newjersey.mylicense.com/eGov/Login
 callToActionText: Renew My Accountant License
-issuingAgency: "Division of Consumer Affairs"
-disclaimerText: "You can renew your license 60 days before it expires and up to 30 days after expiration.
-If you fail to renew your license at this point, your license will be suspended and you won't be able to provide your licensed services."
 ---

 :::infoAlert